harvard-lil/accessibility-tools/code/validation-errors/README.md

 6. Make sure it is easy to visually identify fields with errors, and that visual cues are not limited to color.

-See [example.html](./example.html) for a complete sample implementation.
-Open the source in your browser to see how it works!